nualagr/dargan-health-foods/README.md

   * [Gitpod](https://www.gitpod.io/).
 An online IDE used to build and develop the website.
   * [Heroku](https://www.heroku.com/).
 The cloud platform used to host the deployed site.
   * [Infoheap](https://infoheap.com/python-lint-online/).
 Used to validate the Python app.py code.
   * [jQuery](https://jquery.com/).
 This JavaScript library was used to traverse the DOM and used for dynamic event handling.
+  * [JSON-CSV](https://json-csv.com/reverse).
+Used to convert the .csv fixture files to JSON so that they could be uploaded to the database.
   * [Pep8online](http://pep8online.com/).
 Used to check the app.py file for PEP8 compliance.
   * [RandomKeyGen](https://randomkeygen.com/).
 Used to generate the Secret Key.
   * [Slack](code-institute-room.slack.com).
 Used during development and testing to find the solutions to problems enountered.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
   * [TinyPNG](https://tinypng.com/).
 Used to compress the site logos and background-images to improve performance results.
   * [Vecteezy](https://www.vecteezy.com/vector-art/599621-book-reading-logo-and-symbols-template-icons).
 Used to source the site logo and the custom 404 and 500 page backgrounds.